-First of all we always need to find an instruction.
+First of all, we always need to find an instruction.
 Yes, I know.
 Candles are not a very complicated thing to manage.
-True.
+It is true.

-But if we expect something that the producer promised us, e.g. that the candle will burn inside and the picture on the candle will stay in place, we should read first and then keep all instructions in a safe place.
+But if we expect something that the producer promised us, e.g. that the candle will be burning just inside and the picture on the candle will stay in place, we should read first and then keep all instructions in a safe place.

 The best thing is just to remember to follow the safety rules provided as well as, common sense being necessary when using any kind of candles.

-If you have lost our instruction don’t worry about it.
+If you have lost our instructions don’t worry about it.
 Just hop in here and read it carefully.

 There are lots of kind warning labels and burning instructions as well.
-But did you know that sometimes some rules must be displayed in the first place or they must be high lightened?
+But did you know that, by law, some rules must be displayed in the first place or they must be high lightened?

 When you have found a burning instruction and/or a warning label just read it carefully.
 If you do this, read it again and again if necessary.
 Make sure that you know what to do and what never-ever to do.
 If there is only something that you already know.
 If there is nothing unusual, nothing that surprised you, then go follow your common sense (you still can keep this label just in case, just saying).

 If you have found something new to you, anything hard to remember, or seems to be ridiculous and exaggerated, don’t fool yourself and take it very seriously.

 Keep the burning instruction.
 Keep the warning labels.
 I know that it is hard when it is a small sticker or a simple, thin, piece of paper but with our warning labels, there are no excuses.
 They are thick, nice-looking, they have readable font size and they also have contact details and confirmation of originality.